The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-The central objects in the theory of TDEs are the so-called tropical pairs, playing in this theory an analogous role to that of rings and algebras in the theory of polynomial equations: \begin{defin} A \emph{tropical pair} $\mathbf{S}$ is a homomorphism of idempotent semirings $\pi\co (S_1,d) \to S_0$, where $(S_1,d)$ is a differential semiring.
+The central objects in the theory of TDEs are the so-called tropical pairs, playing in this theory an analogous role to that of rings and algebras in the theory of polynomial equations: \begin{defin} A \emph{(partial) tropical pair} $\mathbf{S}$ with $m$ differentials is a partial differential semiring $(S_1,\{d_{S_1,i}\}_{i \in [m]})$ with $m$ commuting differentials and a homomorphism of idempotent semirings $\pi\co S_1 \to S_0$.
 We will say that $\mathbf S$ is strict if $S_1$ is a strict differential semiring.
 A morphism of pairs $\sigma$ from $(S_1\to S_0)$ to $(T_1 \to T_0)$ is a commutative diagram of idempotent semirings